senjoyee/document-chatbot-01/README.md

    npx shadcn@latest add button input scroll-area card table checkbox
    ```

-7. Create a new file for the chatbot components:
+7. Create a new files for the components:

    create a file `chatbot.tsx` under src\components and update the code accordingly.